 If you are a BNK Petroleum Inc. registered shareholder (i.e. hold your stock directly in your name rather than through a stockbroker) you should contact our transfer agent, Computershare Investor Services Inc. at 1-866-331-6360 Ext.
 6884.

 Each shale development project is different.
 At this stage of the exploration process, it is difficult to predict exactly what the exploitation process will look like.
-In Europe, BNK would utilize common drilling ‘pad’ sites to drill multiple wells from the same surface site.
-We estimate that the distance between these ‘pad’ sites would be 4 to 6 kilometers apart.
-BNK has and will continue to consider each step of the exploration and development processes with the same corporate philosophy of:
+BNK intends to utilize common drilling ‘pad’ sites to drill multiple wells from the same surface site:

 Biogenic gas is natural gas produced by the decomposition of organic matter at shallow depths and at low temperatures (such as compost) while thermogenic natural gas (conventional and unconventional) is produced very deep in the earth at high temperatures and pressures.
 It is very easy to distinguish them apart using specific measuring tools.

 Production of natural gas from shale rock formations is safe and is achieved using the same operating practices as conventional natural gas.
-BNK adheres to local, regional, national and European regulations concerning its extraction.
+BNK adheres to local, regional and national regulations concerning its extraction.
 In addition, BNK follows industry best standards and practices and has the experience, and knowledge to ensure safe operations and production

 BNK expects to use approximately 2,000 m3 during the drilling phase and approximately 1,000 m3 per hydraulic stimulation stage.
 For a vertical well, we usually perform 1 hydraulic stimulation stage while a horizontal well may require between 5 and 10 stages.
 A well is only hydraulically stimulated once in its life and existing technologies allows up to 99% of the water recovered to be recycled and used in other wells.
 As a comparative example, an Olympic size pool has a volume of approximately 3.000 m3 .